shawfdong/itch5parser/README.md

 # NASDAQ TotalView-ITCH 5.0 parsers written in C, Go and Rust

-Here are 3 parsers of NASDAQ TotalView-ITCH 5.0 outbound data feeds, written C and Go, respectively.
+Here are 3 parsers of NASDAQ TotalView-ITCH 5.0 outbound data feeds, written in C, Go and Rust, respectively.
 The specification for NASDAQ TotalView-ITCH 5.0 can be found at <https://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/NQTVITCHspecification.pdf>.

 All integer fields in ITCH data feeds are big-endian (network byte order)